Richard Brinsley Sheridan

-Richard Brinsley Butler Sheridan (30 October 1751 – 7 July 1816) was an Irish satirist, politician, playwright, poet and long-term owner of the London Theatre Royal, Drury Lane.
-He is known for his plays such as The Rivals, The School for Scandal, The Duenna and A Trip to Scarborough.
-He was also a Whig MP for 32 years in the British House of Commons for Stafford (1780–1806), Westminster (1806–1807), and Ilchester (1807–1812).
-He is buried at Poets' Corner in Westminster Abbey.
-His plays remain a central part of the canon and are regularly performed worldwide.
+Richard Brinsley Butler Sheridan (30 October 1751 – 7 July 1816) was an Anglo-Irish playwright, writer and Whig politician who sat in the British House of Commons from 1780 to 1812, representing the constituencies of Stafford, Westminster and Ilchester.
+The owner of the Theatre Royal, Drury Lane, in London, he wrote several prominent plays such as The Rivals (1775), The Duenna (1775), The School for Scandal (1777) and A Trip to Scarborough (1777).
+He served as Treasurer of the Navy from 1806 to 1807.
+Sheridan died in 1816 and was buried at Poets' Corner in Westminster Abbey.
+His plays remain a central part of the Western canon and are frequently performed around the world.